 A common CV pitfall is listing duties and responsibilities throughout your employment history, rather than highlighting accomplishments relevant to the role.
 In such a competitive job-hunting landscape, you can't afford to be generic about your abilities and skills.

 When addressing your career history, avoid simply listing impressive qualities and competencies.
-Instead, show headhunters what you have achieved and the impact you made in your role to highlight that you are a valuable prospect.
+Instead, show headhunters what you've achieved and the impact you made in your role, to highlight that you're a valuable prospect.

 Demonstrate your personality

-If you have any hobbies, interests or skills that are genuinely interesting and not so run of the mill, it might be worth adding your stand-out qualities, even if they are unrelated to the role, as they are a likely way to pique interest.
+If you have any hobbies, interests, or skills that are genuinely interesting and not so run of the mill, it might be worth adding them, even if they are unrelated to the role, as they are a great way to pique interest.

-However, if you are tight on space you can always show your personality through font choices.
+However, if you're tight on space, you can always show your personality through font choices.
 For example, if you would define yourself as strategic and to the point, a contemporary sans serif font like Arial would work well.
 However, if you are bubbly and creative, you may opt for a font like Lora, which is also contemporary but has roots in calligraphy.

 Consider the phrasing of career gaps

-If you have experienced a career break due to the pandemic, either through furlough, redundancy or both, there is nothing to fear.
-Headhunters are familiar with the disruption Covid-19 has caused businesses and are likely to understand that this is not a reflection on your competency.
+If you have experienced a career break due to the pandemic, either through furlough, redundancy, or both, there is nothing to fear.
+Headhunters are familiar with the disruption Covid-19 has caused to businesses and are likely to understand that this is not a reflection on your competency.

-The best foot forward when addressing gaps on your CV is with honesty and transparency.
-If you are currently on your career break, the best approach is to mention it in your personal profile at the top of your CV.
-However, if you are now back in work, you could subtly mention it just below your title, company and dates to convey transparency without complicating matters.
+The best way to address gaps on your CV is with honesty and transparency.
+If you're currently on your career break, the best approach is to mention it in your personal profile at the top of your CV.
+However, if you're now back in work, you could subtly mention it just below your title, company, and dates to convey transparency without complicating matters.

-Whether you have fully committed to joining the Great Resignation or are tentatively dipping your toes into the pool of potential opportunity, it's worth updating your CV in case a headhunter or recruiter approaches you via LinkedIn or other methods.
-Follow these pointers to get your CV in tip-top shape and consider using our CV writing services to ensure your CV is at its best.
+Whether you've fully committed to joining the Great Resignation or are tentatively dipping your toes into the pool of potential opportunity, it's worth updating your CV in case a headhunter or recruiter approaches you via LinkedIn or other methods.
+Follow these pointers to get your CV in tip-top shape and consider a free CV review to ensure your CV is at its best.